RS2007/Lisp-compiler/README.md

 # Lisp-compiler
-Learning about llvm ir by building a lisp compiler targetting x86
+Learning about llvm ir by building a lisp compiler

 ## Current progress